 We purchased a Lariat hybrid as well as a conventional XLT.
-Based on the 3.5-liter turbocharged V6 and with 430 horsepower on tap, the hybrid is the brawniest in the F-150 lineup (at least until the next-generation F-150 Raptor debuts), with what feels like a nearly bottomless amount of power along with an impressive 12,400-pound tow rating.
+Based on the 3.5-liter turbocharged V6 and with 430 horsepower on tap, the hybrid is the brawniest in the F-150 lineup (aside from the high performance F-150 Raptor), with what feels like a nearly bottomless amount of power along with an impressive 12,400-pound tow rating.
 We weren’t thrilled with the hybrid’s occasional rough downshifts, though.
 The non-hybrid XLT version with the popular 325-hp, 2.7-liter turbo V6 may not have the grunt of the hybrid or its towing capacity (rated at 7,700 pounds for our test truck), but it’s still a gem, with loads of low-end power and timely, smooth shifting from its 10-speed automatic transmission.

 Although the aptly named “PowerBoost” hybrid 4WD is rated at 24 mpg combined by the EPA’s lab testing, our on-road testing resulted in 20 mpg overall.
 The gas-only version registered at 19 mpg overall, identical to our 2018 tested model.